 - 14. Awareness of the disease has increased and the commitment of countries in which the disease is endemic is leading to some improvements in surgical facilities and laboratories.
 In some areas, surveillance is drawing on a system, set up for dracunculiasis eradication, that relies on trained village workers to detect cases at an early stage.
 In another approach, health-education strategies that helped to reduce the stigmatization associated with leprosy are being applied to Buruli ulcer in order to change attitudes and encourage patients to seek early care. - 15.
-WHO has assessed the disease burden in selected countries, and provided technical and financial support to some of those hardest hit, including Benin, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Ghana, Guinea, Malawi, Togo, and Uganda, to strengthen national programmes and train local staff.
+WHO has assessed the disease burden in selected countries, and provided technical and financial support to some of those hardest hit, including Benin, Burkina Faso, Cameroon, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Gabon, Ghana, Guinea, Malawi, Papua New Guinea, Togo and Uganda, to strengthen national programmes and train local staff.
 Given the urgent need to improve treatment skills, international workshops on standardized procedures were held in 2002 and 2003 to train English- and French-speaking surgeons who would, in turn, pass on these skills to fellow surgeons and general physicians.
 To help to increase awareness within countries endemic for Buruli ulcer, WHO has distributed the first educational leaflets, in English and French, targeting community workers at district and village levels and comic books aimed at children, the most frequently affected group.
-Standardized case definitions and forms for the surveillance and clinical management of patients have been issued together with illustrated step-by-step guides for standard diagnosis, management and patient referral. - 16.
-In view of the urgent need for deeper knowledge and new control tools, the research arm of the Global Buruli Ulcer Initiative has been particularly important.
-The Ad Hoc Advisory Group on Buruli Ulcer, established in 1998, meets once each year to review the status of control and advise WHO on ways to intensify control activities and accelerate high-priority research.
-The M. ulcerans genome sequencing project, scheduled for completion in early 2004, is expected to accelerate research rapidly, especially that on novel drugs and candidate vaccines.
-Research is being encouraged on identified priorities, and implementation of the proposals is expected to introduce new researchers and new ideas.
+Standardized case definitions and forms for the surveillance and clinical management of patients have been issued together with illustrated step-by-step guides for standard diagnosis, management and patient referral.